NHQ/jsynth/README.md

 * // Fundamental Frequency: this is not implemented either, just an idea for cases such as effects node chains
 * // Data Object : also not implemented.

 As a helper, this module will write _SAMPLERATE on the window.
 You cannot change sampleRates in the web audio api as of yet.
-I tried writing a mock downsampler into webaudio, but it did not sound good, nor bad, enough.
+I tried writing a mock downsampler into jsynth, but it did not sound good, nor bad, enough.

 You function should return a float between [-1, 1].
 See examples below.